 3. Enterprise Resource Planning (ERP)

 The how: Choosing an ERP platform that is appropriate for your business is key, and implementing it carefully is equally important.
-If you need some help choosing one and learning about the options out there, check out this article from Mesa.

 The why: Simply put, tracking the back end of an eCommerce business is complicated.
 Having reliable software to organize your operations, collaborate between teams, optimize spending, and generate reports can be the difference between life and death as your brand scales.